rollover the hotspots to check the conditions

 Although their silky hair makes them great companions for those with allergies, Maltese are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Maltese are prone to include heart problems such as patent ductus arteriosis and portosystemic shunts; developmental problems such as cryptorchidism; knee problems such as medial patellar luxation; and disorders such as Shaker Dog Syndrome.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your silky Maltese has the misfortune of inheriting his father’s bad heart or his mother’s bum knees, you’re covered.